 Which DocuSign Plan Should You Choose?

 Deciding which DocuSign plans to choose ultimately depends on your needs as a user.
-If you’re simply looking for a no-frills option that shifts your organization to paperless apps, then either the free or Personal plans would be a good fit.
+Free or Personal plans would be a good fit if you’re looking for a no-frills option that shifts your organization to paperless apps.
 However, if you’re a power user or part of a team using DocuSign regularly for your sales team, then the Standard plan would be a better choice; it offers more features and integrations.

 If you’re running a business that has scaled beyond the needs of the Standard plan, then the Business Pro plan would be the best option.
 It includes additional features such as custom branding and advanced workflow automation.
 Ultimately, there is no wrong choice when selecting a DocuSign plan.
 Simply choose the one that best meets your needs and can improve the efficiency of your e-signature process.